-For each section the total possible score is 5: if the first statement is marked the section score = 0; if the last statement is marked, it = 5.
+For each section, the total possible score is 5: if the first statement is marked the section score = is 0; if the last statement is marked, it = 5.

-If all 10 sections are completed the score is calculated as follows: Example: 16 (total scored) 50 (total possible score) x 100 = 32% If one section is missed or not applicable the score is calculated: 16 (total scored) 45 (total possible score) x 100 = 35.5%
+If all 10 sections are completed the score is calculated as follows: Example: 16 (total score) 50 (total possible score) x 100 = 32% If one section is missed or not applied the score is calculated: 16 (total score) 45 (total possible score) x 100 = 35.5%

 Interpretation of Scores